HOG-Diff: Higher-Order Guided Diffusion for Graph Generation: Conclusion

 \section{Conclusion}

-We introduce HOG-Diff, a coarse-to-fine generation framework that explicitly exploits higher-order graph topology.
-It decomposes the complicated graph generation process into easier-to-learn sub-steps, which are implemented using a GOU bridge process.
-Our theoretical analysis justifies the effectiveness of HOG-Diff over classical diffusion-based approaches, which is further validated by superior experimental results on both molecular and generic graph generation tasks.
-This work is a key step in topological diffusion models, highlighting the impact of higher-order features absent in data and opening ample room for future work.
+We introduce HOG-Diff, a coarse-to-fine generation framework that exploits higher-order topology as explicit guidance.
+By employing cell complex filtering and diffusion bridges, HOG-Diff decomposes graph generation into structured, easier-to-learn, topology-aware substeps and preserves meaningful intermediate states.
+Our theoretical analysis supports its advantages over classical diffusion approaches, including improved training dynamics and a tighter reconstruction error bound.
+Extensive experiments on eight molecular and generic graph benchmarks further validate these gains.
+Overall, this work represents an important step toward topological diffusion models, highlighting the importance of higher-order features that prior methods overlook and leaving ample room for future work.

+\paragraph{Limitations and future work} The performance of HOG-Diff depends on the presence of explicit higher-order structures, which certain graph types might lack.
+Nevertheless, higher-order motifs are often deducible in realistic graphs.
+Our future work will explore various filtering mechanisms beyond CCF.
+We will adaptively determine the order (dimension of the higher-order skeleton).